-PDFConverter is a piece of software endorsed as a tool for converting various file formats.
+PDFConverter is software endorsed as a tool for converting various file formats.
 According to its promotional material, it is capable of converting Doc, PDF, XLS, JPG, HTML, and many other formats.

-Since most users download/install PDFConverter inadvertently, it is classified as a PUA (Potentially Unwanted Application).
-Additionally, it is likely that if this app is present on the system - other PUAs have also infiltrated it.
+Since most users download/install PDFConverter inadvertently, it is classified as a Potentially Unwanted Application (PUA).
+If this app is present on the system, it is likely that other PUAs have also infiltrated it.

-PDFConverter has been observed being distributed alongside adware and browser hijackers.
-Unwanted apps may have unmentioned, heinous functionalities.
-PUAs are designed to cause redirects, run intrusive advertisement campaigns, modify browsers, and collect browsing-related data.
+PDFConverter has been observed being distributed with adware and browser hijackers.
+These unwanted apps can have undisclosed, dangerous functionality.
+PUAs cause redirects, run intrusive advertisement campaigns, modify browsers, and collect browsing-related data.

-PUAs may have harmful functionalities, and these functions can be in different combinations.
-Some of these applications can force-open sale-based, misleading, untrustworthy, compromised, deceptive/scam, and malicious websites.
-Adware-types deliver intrusive advert campaigns.
+PUAs have harmful functionalities, and these functions can be in different combinations.
+Some of these applications can force-open sale-based, misleading, untrusted, compromised, deceptive/scam, and malicious websites.

-Another type of PUA called browser hijacker operates by modifying browser settings and restricting/denying access to them - in order to promote fake search engines.
-The promoted web searchers rarely can provide search results, so they redirect to Google, Bing, Yahoo, and other genuine ones.
+Other PUAs called browser hijacker operate by modifying browser settings and restricting/denying access to them in order to promote fake search engines.
+The promoted web searchers rarely can provide search results, and so they redirect to Google, Bing, Yahoo, and other genuine sites.